hwayne/hacker-test-history/README.md

 ####  00A5 Do you know what HCF means?

+[Halt and Catch Fire](http://www.catb.org/jargon/html/H/HCF.html), a CPU instruction useful for question 008C.

 ####  00A6 ...
 Ever use it?

 ####  00A7 ...
 Intentionally?

 ####  00A8 Do you know what a lace card is?

+A punched card with every hole punched.
+Such cards would sometimes cause the reader to jam.

 ####  00A9 ...
 Ever make one?